 Current undergraduate teaching

-For academic year 2020-21 I will lead the seminars for the year 1 Oscillations and Waves module, provide year 1 academic tutorials, lead the year 2 Thermodynamics and Structure of Matter module in which I will also lecture, teach in year 2 laboratory, and run the optional Communicating Physics module.
-I also have 11 personal tutees in their third year.
-I have experience with most of these courses in some format already however we have the added interest of running the courses in a hybrid form with a mix of face-to-face and online teaching to accommodate for the pandemic.
+For academic year 2021-22 I will lead the seminars for the year 1 Oscillations and Waves module, lead the year 2 Thermodynamics and Structure of Matter module in which I will also lecture, and run the optional Communicating Physics module.
+I also have eight personal tutees in their fourth year.

-In addition, I also expect to supervise undergraduate student projects.
+In addition, I also expect to supervise undergraduate student projects in term 2.

 Outreach and work with schools

 I have worked with local schools for many years now, since before my time at Imperial.
 My main aim is in relation to widening participation i.e. to address discrepancies in higher education regarding the underrepresentation of disadvantaged groups.
-The main scheme I am currently involved with is the Accelerate into Maths & Science programme we established in 2016.
+The main scheme I am currently involved with is the STEM Futures Programme.

 Educational research work